telerik/ajax-docs/controls/combobox/templates/adding-templates.md

 	    End Sub

 ````
->end Note that the event handler finds the RadCalendar control within the RadComboBox's __SelectedItem__ and uses that to set the text of the selected item.
+ Note that the event handler finds the RadCalendar control within the RadComboBox's __SelectedItem__ and uses that to set the text of the selected item.

 1. Use the Smart Tag anchor to display the Edit Templates pop-up, and choose __End Template Editing__ to close the Template Design Surface.